 Feast on quintessentially British cakes under a magnificent crystal chandelier.

-The Lobby Lounge, Corinthia Hotel , 10 Whitehall Place, London, SW1A 2BD
+The Lobby Lounge, Corinthia Hotel , 10 Whitehall Place, Westminster, London, SW1A 2BD

 Served in the grand Lobby Lounge, afternoon tea at the Corinthia is a classy affair.
 Diners are initially greeted by the magnificent site of the 'Full Moon' chandelier, created by Parisian designer Chafik Gasmi and made up of 1001 glistening Baccarat crystals.
 The menu focuses on quintessentially British cakes, including Battenberg, Eccles cake and Bakewell tarts.
 Taking into consideration Londons major events, special seasonal options are also often added, such as floral fancies inspired by the Chelsea Flower Show or couture biscuits in honour of the latest catwalk trends from London Fashion Week.
 Sandwich options include smoked salmon, coronation chicken, Lancashire cheese and piccalilli, and cream cheese and chive while a selection of plain and fruit scones are served with house preserves and clotted cream.
 Guests can choose between an array of teas, including bespoke blends created especially for Corinthia London's Tea Palace, and there is also the option to enjoy a glass of Laurent-Perrier Champagne.